jkjwong/my_portfolio/README.md

-# This is my README
+# jkjwong.com

+The HTML/CSS template for my own portfolio site.
+I will eventually convert it into a WordPress theme.